duftcola-dev/SWAGGER_CLI/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the <a href="https://www.apache.org/licenses/LICENSE-2.0">Apache 2.0 License.</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>